cheqd/node-docs/architecture/adr-list/adr-008-identity-resources.md

 #### 'Resources' module on ledger

-A new module will be created: `resources`.
+A new module will be created: `resource`.

 #### Dependencies